vishalyv252/Product-Preview-Component/README.md

 # Product-Preview-Component

-In this project, I created a "Product Preview Card Component" using "React JS" and "Tailwind".
-If you want to see the web page, just click the link below the description of this repository.
+Hello guys, In this project, I created a "Product Preview Card Component" using "React JS" and "Tailwind".
+In Tailwind, I used flex as the layout for styling the card component.
+Whereas React allows you to write the HTML code within a javascript file using "JSX".

 ➡️ Link : https://product-card-preview-component-yv.netlify.app/